CS171/Homework_instructions/week-04/lab/week-04_lab.md

     *Add a **D3 click listener** and write the population of the clicked city (i.e., circle) to the web console.*

-    The d3 methode .on() adds or removes a listener to each selected element for the specified event typenames.
+    The d3 method .on() adds or removes a listener to each selected element for the specified event typenames.
     The typenames is a string event type, such as click, mouseover, or submit.
 When a specified event is dispatched on a selected element, the specified listener will be evaluated for the element, being passed the current event (event) and the current datum (d), with this as the current DOM element (event.currentTarget).
 In order to have access to this, however, we cannot use arrow functions.
-Have a look at this event lister should look like that:
+Have a look at this event listener:

     ```javascript
             .on("click", function(event, d){